 Non-functional testing is about how the product behaves and verifies the non-functional aspects, such as performance, reliability, usability, etc., of the product.
 It is based on customers’ expectations.
 With non-functional testing, you validate the performance of the software.
 It is hard to do manually.
 An example of non-functional testing is testing how long it takes for the dashboard in a website to load.

-Don’t miss out most important interview questions on Automation Testing Interview with the help of our guide.
+Don’t miss out Automation Testing Interview Questions.
 Crack your interviews with ease.

 Automation Testing Based on the Phases of Testing